-Use security roles and privileges to fine-tune user access to specific functionality and views in WFM.
+Use roles and privileges to fine-tune user access to specific functionality and views in WFM.

-The Workforce Management (WFM) user security modules Configuration > Roles and Configuration > Users in WFM Web for Supervisors, enable you to fine-tune the precise access each user has to WFM modules, objects, and functions.
+The Workforce Management (WFM) user security modules Configuration > Roles and Configuration > Users in WFM Web for Supervisors, enable you to fine-tune the type of access each user has to WFM views, objects, and functions.
 For example, you can:

 - Limit certain users so that they can view only certain sites or teams.